Home » Recipes » Course » Dips » EASY Loaded Bread Dipping Oil

 EASY Loaded Bread Dipping Oil

 Loaded bread dipping oil is the easiest – and quickest – appetizer for entertaining.
-Just mix a pile of gorgeous ingredients (think sundried tomatoes, parmesan, garlic and herbs) with olive oil and serve with soft, warm bread for the ultimate crowd-pleaser.
+I’ve given this one a festive twist (think dried cranberries, apricots, pistachios and sage) and all you have to do is mix a pile of gorgeous ingredients with olive oil and serve with soft, warm bread for the ultimate crowd-pleaser.

-Picture this: you’re tired, you’ve just got home and you have guests due to arrive any minute.
+Picture this: you’re tired, you’re rushed off your feet, with guests due to arrive any minute.
 That’s where this dipping oil is PERFECT.
-It’s something you can pull together in literally 5 minutes and uses cupboard staples.
+It’s something you can pull together in literally FIVE minutes and uses cupboard staples.

 Plus, you can get creative and switch things up based on what you have on hand.
-Don’t like olives?
-Use more sundried tomatoes.
-Want to keep it vegan?
-Switch out the parmesan.
-To get you started, I’ll also share SEVEN delicious bread dipping oil variations I think you’ll love too!
+The key is to go for lots of different colours and textures to make things interesting.
+Don’t like pistachios?
+Use pumpkin (pepita) seeds.
+Want to cater for vegans?
+Leave out the parmesan.
+To get your creativity flowing, I’ll also share EIGHT delicious bread dipping oil variations I think you’ll love too and I’m listing the ingredients for my original, sundried tomato and Kalamata olive oil in the recipe card at the bottom too.

-Any leftovers are wonderful piled on top of grilled chicken or fish, tossed through pasta or pasta salad, or as a salad dressing.
+Any leftovers are wonderful piled on top of whipped feta dip, creamy hummus, grilled chicken, roast chicken or salmon, tossed through pasta or pasta salad, or dolloped onto salads.

 Ingredients